nickdala/aws-lambda-step-function-dynamodb/README.md

 }
 ```

 When the function is invoked, the Lambda runs the handler method.
-The handle method prepares the following json to be passed as the inital state to the step function.
+The handler method prepares the following json to be passed as the inital state to the step function.

 ```json
 {